adarlan/k8slab/README.md

 ### 6. Deploy the Hello World application using Argo CD

-Apply the Argo CD application configuration using the following command, kickstarting the deployment process for the `hello-world` application.
+Apply the Argo CD configuration using the following command, kickstarting the deployment process for the `hello-world` application.

 ```shell
 kubectl apply -f ../argocd-apps/hello-world.yaml